ywyue/RoomFormer/README.md

 ```
 Please note the evaluation still runs on the unmodified groundtruth floorplans from MonteFloor.
 However, we also provide our processed "tight" room layout [here](https://polybox.ethz.ch/index.php/s/iPBvp7zAjCXRjyd) in case one wants to retrain the model on it.
 #### SceneCAD
-We adapted the evaluation scripts from MonteFloor to evaluate SceneCAD:
+We adapt the evaluation scripts from MonteFloor to evaluate SceneCAD:
 ```shell
 ./tools/eval_scenecad.sh
 ```